-To illustrate the beam indication for the access link, we provide an example depicted in Figure \ref{fig:Beam_Indication}.
-In this scenario, the gNB guides the NCR through beam control information to perform periodic beam sweeping during the beam training phase.
-The gNB may not have knowledge of the NCR's beam characteristics but knows the NCR's capability regarding the number of supported beams; meanwhile, the UE cannot differentiate between beams originating from the gNB or the NCR.
+To illustrate a beam indication mechanism for the access link, Figure \ref{fig:Beam_Indication} serves as an example.
+Here, the gNB guides the NCR through beam control information with Beam Index (BI) to perform periodic beam sweeping during the beam training phase.
+The gNB may not have full knowledge of the NCR's beam characteristics but knows the NCR's capability regarding the number of supported beams; meanwhile, the UE cannot differentiate between beams originating from the gNB or the NCR.
 Based solely on the received Reference Signals (RSs), specifically Channel State Information RS (CSI-RS), for beam quality measurement, the UE reports its preferred beam index, such as RS=5.
 From the UE's perspective, it cannot know which gNB's Tx beam and which NCR's Tx beam are applied for the transmission of each RS.
 In contrast, the gNB has full control over which gNB's Tx beam and which NCR's beam index are adopted for the transmission of RS=5.
 Subsequently, for subsequent data transmission, as depicted in Figure 4, the gNB indicates BI=5 as the NCR's Tx beamforming for forwarding.